9beach/analyze-sgf/README.en-US.md

 number of moves are interesting. `--revisit` option allows you to analyze a game with two different visits based on win rates drops of the moves.
 `minWinrateDropForVariations` is the criterion.
-For example, if you run the following, you can analyze the moves whose win rate drops greater than 5% up to 50000 visits, and the moves whose win rate drops less than 5% up to 1000 visits.
+For example, if you run the following, you can analyze the variations of the moves whose win rate drops greater than 5% with 50000 visits and the variations of the moves whose win rate drops less than 5% with 1000 visits.

 ```console
 analyze-sgf -a 'maxVisits:1000' -g 'minWinrateDropForVariations:5' --revisit 50000 baduk.sgf
 ```

+Please note that if the win rate of the 60th move drops by 6%, then the number of the visits to the 59th move is changed to 50000 because that way we can explore the variations of the 60th move more broadly.

-Of course, when you run `analyze-sgf --revisit 50000 baduk.sgf`, `analyze-sgf` refers to `maxVisits` and `minWinrateDropForVariations` in `.analyze-sgf.yml`.
+When you run `analyze-sgf --revisit 50000 baduk.sgf`, `analyze-sgf` refers to `maxVisits` and `minWinrateDropForVariations` in `.analyze-sgf.yml`.